aws-samples/aws-parallelcluster-megatron/TUTORIAL.md

 Create the cluster with: `pcluster create megatron-on-pcluster -c configs/multi-queue-config.ini`

-Once peloyment completes you get the Master Node's public and private ips printed on the screen:
+Once peloyment completes you get the Head Node's public and private ips printed on the screen:

 ```bash
 Creating stack named: parallelcluster-megatron-on-pcluster